Additional charges will apply for the following services, if required:

 We also offer the following services by request:

-Please contact us to discuss your individual requirements & our fees.
+Please contact us to discuss your individual requirements.

 If you are looking to invest in a property to let, we can provide you with free and confidential advice on the type of property and methods of financing your project.
 We also have independent financial advisors who will give mortgage advice.